catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. image:: ../_static/rf-headers-condition-create.png
    :align: center

-We have now completed our setup, our final task is to check that the configuration we have built is valid and if it is we need to apply it.
+You have now completed your setup.
+Your final task is to check that the configuration you have built is valid, and if it is, you need to apply it.

-Ensure that our configuration version is shown to be valid by checking the VCL status in the top right corner, if it is click **Activate**, if not you will need to go back and check you have followed all the instructions correctly to this point.
+Ensure that your configuration version is shown to be valid by checking the VCL status in the top right corner.
+If it is, click **Activate**.
+If not, you will need to go back and check you have followed all the instructions correctly to this point.